LucianoXu/NQPV/README.md

 - We refactored this software and deleted some redundant functions, including subprogram, subproof and module import.

 ### 0.3b9
-- Now the verification tool will try to find an existing variable for the particular value before creating a new one with an auto name.
+- Now, the verification tool will try to find an existing variable for the particular value before creating a new one with an auto name.